Should You Attend an Online College?

 If completing an online degree was an easy thing to do, then the graduation rate wouldn’t be 32%.
-It is a misconception that people are passed to generate revenue.
+It is a misconception that people are passed to generate revenue in online colleges.
 I had classmates that dropped out after failed classes or not understanding materials.
-There were also people who dropped out because then never understood the format of the online class, I imagine many of these people lacked computer literacy.
+There were also people who dropped out because they never understood the format of the online class.
+I imagine many of these people lacked computer literacy.
 Of course the toughest classes were during the Master’s program.

 Just as in any college, there are challenges to being an online student.
 A misconception about online college is that you can go at your own pace.
 Online classes have a syllabus just like a traditional college, there are due dates daily and weekly.
 When the ad says online college is “go at your own pace” they mean you can take a week off in between classes sometimes.
 They do not mean you can take six weeks to finish a paper.
 The flexibility of online college is that you can get class work done at midnight rather than having to attend a class.